Cruiser (Inventory Assessment)

 |Assessments suitable for woodlots||Systematic sampling of individual trees, combined with total tree count, can efficiently predict log product yield|

-The Cruiser inventory assessments of stems ensure that potential yields can be reliably determined from specified log-product definitions and strategies.
-There are two options for log cutting; to fulfil a priority list of log types or to achieve maximum value from each stem based on specified log prices.
+There are two options for log cutting; to fulfill a priority list of log types or to achieve maximum value from each stem based on specified log prices.
 The log-product grade definitions and values used can be re-used or repeatedly changed.
 A wood density model is available to calculate log density so that any log products constrained by a minimum density can be incorporated.
 Recovery of top pieces and multi-breakage prediction can further refine yield estimates.

 Cruiser fully supports the analysis of MARVL assessment data.

-ATLAS Cruiser integration with the ATLAS suite of Forest Management Tools
+ATLAS Cruiser integration with ATLAS suite for Forest Management Tools